• Skip to primary navigation

 How to serve red cabbage salad?

 This recipe serves 4 people as a side and probably 2 as a main.
 Black beans - yes, a bit strange looking little things but so CUTE and packed with goodness!
-Think of adding some more to it as main such as feta cheese for a vegetarian option, meat, some chickpeas for variations.
+Think of adding some more to it as the main such as feta cheese for a vegetarian option, meat, and some chickpeas for variations.

 Other salad recipes for lighter meals or a work lunch you may like: